cirKITers/qml-essentials/docs/usage.md

 ## The essentials

-There is much more to this package, than just providing a Fourier model.
+There is much more to this package than just providing a Fourier model.
 You can calculate the [Expressibility](expressibility.md) or [Entangling Capability](entanglement.md) besides the [Coefficients](coefficients.md) which are unique to this kind of QML interpretation.
 You can also provide a custom circuit, by instantiating from the `Circuit` class in `qml_essentials.ansaetze.Circuit`.
 See page [*Ansaetze*](ansaetze.md) for more details and a list of available Ansatzes that we provide with this package.